isaac10-doc/isaac10_apidoc_v1/source/includes/09_payment_methods/_05_paypal.md

 which is named `.processPaypal(successURL, failureURL)`.

--   **successURL:** PayPal redirects to this URL (\*) in case the customer confirms the payment via PayPal.
+-   **successURL:** PayPal redirects to this URL in case the customer confirms the payment via PayPal.
--   **failureURL:** PayPal redirects to this URL (\*) in case the customer cancels the payment via PayPal.
+-   **failureURL:** PayPal redirects to this URL in case the customer cancels the payment via PayPal.

 After the call the express checkout window by PayPal will open which redirects the customer to PayPal.

-(\*) Indeed, we make PayPal to redirect back to _isaac10_, where the data returned by PayPal gets processed.
-The final redirect to your website (to the passed `successURL` or `failureURL`) is then done by _isaac10_ itself.
+Please keep in mind that you have to call the subscription confirmation ([Confirmation after Registration](#confirmation-after-registration), [Confirmation after Upgrade/Downgrade](#confirmation-after-upgrade-downgrade) or [Confirmation after Subscription](#confirmation-after-subscription)) when the `successURL` is opened.